TechSmartSolutions/0-10v-lighting-controller-for-Home-Assistant/README.md

 Note: It is recommended to refer to the <a href="#Schematic">project schematic diagram</a> and <a href="#readme">final project photo</a> while building the circuit and to <a href="https://www.google.com/search?q=hobby+electronics+safety">follow proper safety precautions</a> while handling electrical components.
 #### If you are unsure about any of these steps, or run into any problems please log an issue on the GitHub repo so that I can provide guidance.

-1. Gather the necessary components:
+1. Gather the necessary components to build the enclosure:
-    - LED Driver(s) connected to LEDs (aka light fixture).
+    - Project Box
     - ESP8266/ESP32 microcontroller
     - Adafruit 12-channel or 24-channel PWM board
-    - Project Box
+    - Breadboard
     - Connector hardware
 In our case we are using breadboards and wire.
 2. Mount the  terminal blocks (with risers) and project box and to the mounting plate.